KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 If you still want to jailbreak, forget all saved internet connections, enable Airplane mode and wait for a new jailbreak method (or patch) to be released.
 This may take weeks or even months.

-If you want to use the Internet in the meantime, be sure to always delete the file named `update.bin.tmp.partial` from your Kindle to avoid even newer and probably unsupported firmware versions.
+If you want to use the Internet in the meantime, be sure to always delete the file named `update.bin.tmp.partial` from your Kindle to avoid even newer unsupported firmware versions.

 ### Can I remove my account after jailbreaking?